Delsin-Yu/GDPanelFramework/README.md

 The following usage ***WILL*** crash the framework:

 - Creating a panel by specifying a type that's not equal to the type of the `Script`.
-- Openning a panel that's not initialized, which probably means the instance of this panel is not obtained through `CreatePanel` API.
+- Opening a panel that's not initialized, which probably means the instance of this panel is not obtained through the `CreatePanel` API.
-- Openning a panel that's already opened.
+- Opening a panel that's already opened.
 - Closing a panel that's not the last opened panel.
 - Providing an invalid `CompositeInputActionState` enum.
 - Authorising a `panel container popping` with a `node` which is pushed by a different `node`.
-- Awaiting an `AsyncAwaitable` that has already awaited.
+- Awaiting an `AsyncAwaitable` that has already been awaited.
-- Calling `GetResult()` on an `AsyncAwaitable` that has not completed yet.
+- Calling `GetResult()` on an `AsyncAwaitable` that has not been completed yet.